Skip to Main Content

 • How obtrusive is the method?

-Finally, the researcher must always keep in mind the stages in usability testing which are:
+Finally, the researcher must always keep in mind the stages in usability testing, which are:

 • Developing the test plan

-• Selection of participants
+• Selecting participants

-• Preparation of test materials
+• Preparing test materials

 • Conducting the test